Vieira's return nearly haunts Arsenal in draw with Palace - WHIZ News

 Vieira signed a contract until 2024 as the replacement for Roy Hodgson, who stepped down at the end of last season after four years in charge of the south London club.

 As a player, Vieira was best known at club level for his nine seasons with Arsenal under Arsene Wenger from 1996-2005.
-He helped the team win three Premier League titles and captained “The Invincibles” in an unprecedented unbeaten league campaign in 2003-04.
-Vieira also won three FA Cups with Arsenal.
+He helped the team win three Premier League titles, including captaining “The Invincibles” in an unprecedented unbeaten league campaign in 2003-04.
+Vieira also won four FA Cups with Arsenal.

 He was a solid presence as a towering box-to-box midfielder, who protected the back line but also propelled forward to boost Arsenal’s attack.
 When he and other key players started departing the club, Arsenal’s glory days soon became a thing of the past.
 The Gunners have struggled to find a dominating midfielder in his mold and haven’t won the league since that famous title in 2004.